 But this meal has been touted by our family as THE BEST ever.
 It could be because we are often so tired and starving by the time we eat it, but it’s definitely a fav.

 Plus it’s a super camping meal because everything is done for you except making the fire.
 It’s nice to relax during meal prep a little bit, while we eat our salads.

 - Smoky links cooked over the fire

-- Brats and Homemade buns (I had to make the buns gigantic so the low-and-no nitrate brats from my birthday gift certificate will fit, along with grilled peppers and onions from the Farmer’s Market)
+- Brats and Homemade buns (same recipe as the hamburg buns, along with grilled peppers and onions from the Farmer’s Market)

 - Potato salad (with the homemade mayo, a little yogurt to thin it out, mustard and these pickles)

 - Veggies and dip (homemade ranch and homemade blender hummus are favs for my kids)